mxmilkiib/awesome-switcher/README.md

 Features:

-* Live previews while alt-tabbing AND/OR Opacity effects for unselected clients
+* Icon view like on Mac OS X or live previews while alt-tabbing
 * Easily adjustable settings
 * No previews when alt-tab is released within some time-frame
 * Backward cycle using shift